 Isaac Mayhew is a composer and trumpet player based in Saint Paul, Minnesota.
 A recipient of the Pi Kappa Lambda Composition Award and a winner of the 23rd Annual Eric Stokes Song Contest, his piece Ataraxis 2.3 for bassoon and electronics was featured at the 2017 International Double Reeds Society conference.
 His pieces have been performed at venues ranging from the Lawrence Memorial Chapel and the Draw Art Gallery in Appleton to Studio Z in Saint Paul.
-Isaac's music has been programmed by a variety of performers including soloists Nikki Melville, Jacob Fernandez, Derrick Hahn, Alek Wasserman, and Evie Werger as well as ensembles such as the Lawrence University Symphonic Band, the Liquid Jungle Quintet, and the Zenith Saxophone Quartet.
+Isaac's music has been programmed by a variety of performers including soloists Nikki Melville, Jacob Fernandez, Derrick Hahn, Alek Wasserman, and Evie Werger as well as ensembles such as the Lawrence University Symphonic Band, the Liquid Jungle Quintet, the Zenith Saxophone Quartet, and Front Porch.
 Isaac strives to create music that has the capability to engage a wide range of audiences while maintaining a high level of artistic integrity.
 He draws influence and inspiration from the works of a great many composers such as Aaron Copland, Igor Stravinsky, Alan Hovhaness, and David Maslanka.

 Isaac also works to promote new music as a performer.
 He is also a founding member of the Liquid Jungle Quintet, an ensemble dedicated to the advancement of new music for brass quintet.
 The group has worked with members of Mnozil Brass, the Atlantic Brass Quintet, Lakeshore Rush, and members of the chamber collective Decoda.
 They have performed at venues around Appleton, in Blaine, Minnesota, and at the Atlantic Brass Quintet Summer Institute in Boston, Massachusetts.
 Their album of the same name was released in 2017 and is featured on MnSpin, hosted by the Hennepin County Public Libraries.